+Although we can't travel yet, there are still plenty of ways we can fill our time and be inspired for future trips.
 From books and films to cuisine and music, the influence of Latin America has really taken off across the world, including the UK.
-If you’ve already booked a trip and are counting down the days until you depart, or if you’re thinking about your next adventure and want to get in the mood, read our blog for some inspiration.
+Maybe you'd like to reminisce on a Latin American country you've already visited, or perhaps you're dreaming about your next adventure and want to get in the mood.
+Either way, read our blog for some inspiration.

 There’s no better way for preparing for a holiday than with a good list of reading material.
 Despite being left off many major lists, Latin America has produced some highly acclaimed authors.
 Here are a few classics that are worth a read.